erikdejonge/juice/trunk/readme.txt

 New since 2.2.2-a1
 ------------------

-* 1463540: handle filenames with spaces (thanks, vladekk!)
+* 1463540: Handle filenames with spaces (thanks, vladekk!)

+* 1530020: Automatic cleanup should delete downloads for disabled subs

+* 1534122: Cleanup code should respect feeds sharing directories

 New in 2.2.2-a1
 ---------------